Your Amazon Photos Are Not Just Compliance Checkboxes

 This trips up more sellers than any other requirement.
 "White" in Photoshop or Lightroom is not always RGB 255,255,255.
 Shadows create gradients.
 Uneven lighting creates off-white tones.

-The fix: use tools with guaranteed white output rather than trying to manually edit to exact values.
+The fix: use tools designed to output clean RGB 255,255,255 backgrounds rather than trying to manually edit to exact values.
 AI tools built for e-commerce handle this automatically.

 Quick Compliance Checklist